VNP46A2 - VIIRS/NPP Gap-Filled Lunar BRDF-Adjusted Nighttime Lights Daily L3 Global 500m Linear Lat Lon Grid

 - Cloud Mask Quality Flag

-VNP46A2 products are provided in standard Hierarchical Data Format–Earth Observing System (HDF-EOS5) format.
-Currently, this collection starts from January 19, 2012 and forward.
+This v2.0 VNP46A2 collection is provided in standard Hierarchical Data Format-Earth Observing System (HDF-EOS5) format.
+This collection starts from January 19, 2012, and forward.
 The VNP46A2 product has been validated through various field campaigns of opportunity supported under the Group on Earth Observations (GEO) Human Planet Initiative’s Nighttime Product Validation (NPV) task.
-Additionally, the VNP46 product suite comes with ancillary and quality assessment layers indicating sources of error from the calibration, cloud mask, snow flag, and lunar irradiance, etc. We remind our end-users that Collection 1 is considered Beta version due to ongoing issues with the heritage nighttime cloud mask, snow flag and aerosol layers.
-Users should also be aware of the angular anisotropic characteristic of nighttime lights for quantitative analysis.
+Additionally, the VNP46 product suite comes with ancillary and quality assessment layers indicating sources of error from the calibration, cloud mask, snow flag, and lunar irradiance, etc.

-- VIIRS Black Marble Nighttime Lights Product Suite Algorithm Theoretical Basis Document
+- The Black Marble Algorithm Theoretical Basis Document (Version 1.1, July 2020)

 Shortname: | VNP46A2 |